influxdata/docs-v2/content/v2.0/write-data/csv.md

 title: Write CSV data to InfluxDB
 description: >
   Use the [`influx write` command](/v2.0/reference/cli/influx/write/) to write CSV data to InfluxDB.
-Include annotations with the CSV data determine how the data translates into [line protocol](/v2.0/reference/syntax/line-protocol/).
+Include annotations with the CSV data to determine how the data translates into [line protocol](/v2.0/reference/syntax/line-protocol/).
 menu:
   v2_0: